VanMobile/vm-kb/dev/developerQuestions.md

 You can see that it's very JavaScript centric.

 There will be full training on these technologies in the knowledge-base and in the Slack channel.
-This is one of our unique selling propositions to developers, to reduce the time you have to invest running around trying to keep up with this fast-changing industry we call software development.
+This is one of our unique selling propositions to developers; to reduce the time you have to invest running around trying to keep up with this fast-changing industry we call software development.